KnowageLabs/Knowage-Documentation/functionalities-guide/Datamining/ka_user_datamining.rst

 The computed outputs are visualized in the half bottom of the page: each output populates a tab.

 If the command refers to a script that needs one or more datasets, than these datasets are displayed between the command combobox and the outputs tabs.
 You can use the combobox which list the Knowage dataset matched to the document throught the template.
 Otherwise you can upload a file for Knowage datasets that cannot be changed from the GUI.
 Clicking on the **FILE** button it is possible to upload the file to replace the default dataset.
 Remember to click on the |image404| to start the upload.
-Then a **Run script** button will appear to re-execute the document as indicated in :numref:`executbuttupload`.

 .. figure:: media/image389.png

     Changing dataset related to a command.

+Then a **Run script** button will appear to re-execute the document as indicated below.

 .. _executbuttupload:
 .. figure:: media/image390.png